 Furthermore, as customers increasingly join regional cooperative buying organizations, it is becoming more and more difficult to sustain a price differentiation across markets.
 This will put pressure on the firm to coordinate a European price policy.
-This will be discussed further in Chapter 16.
+This will be discussed further in Chapter 11.

 The distinctive issues of international strategies, in contrast to domestic, can be summarized in two key dimensions of how a firm competes internationally.
 The first is called the configuration of a firm's worldwide activities, or the location in the world where each activity in the value chain is performed, including the number of places.
+For example, a company can locate different parts of its value chain in different places - for instance, factories in China, call centres in India and retail shops in Europe.
+IBM is an example of a company that exploit wage differentials by increasing the number of employees in India from 9,000 in 2004 to 50,000 by mid-2007 and by planning for massive additional growth.
+Most of these employees are in IBM Global Services, the part of the company that is growing fastest but has the lowest margins - which the Indian employees are supposed to improve, by reducing (wage) costs rather than raising prices (Ghemawat, 2007).

 The second dimension is called coordination, which refers to how identical or linked activities performed in different countries are coordinated with each other (Porter, 1986).

-Value shop and the 'service value chain'
+1.6 Value shop and the 'service value chain'